 After 21 years of receivership, the district has successfully repaid all of its debt and renamed itself the West Contra Costa Unified School District (WCCUSD).

 Currently, Teach For America alum Matthew Duffy (New York Corps '95) leads WCCUSD as superintendent.
 He works closely with our United Teachers of Richmond (UTR) President Marissa Glidden (Bay Area Corps '13).

 Oakland Unified School District (OUSD) has been named the most improved urban school district in the state of California.
 Longtime community organizer Ron Snyder, executive director of Oakland Community Organizations, believes the bonds Teach For America corps members and alumni have forged with the community have played a vital role in Oakland’s burgeoning turnaround.
 “They began to work with teachers and parents,” he says of their efforts, “house to house, school to school, church to church—creating an appetite for improvement."

-From Oakland to Richmond, San Jose-South Bay to San Francisco, the Bay Area is ripe for corps members like you to pull up their sleeves and work in tandem with leaders in the community to answer the question, “What does a quality education look like for all students in this community?”
+From Oakland to Richmond, South Bay to San Francisco, the Bay Area is ripe for corps members like you to pull up their sleeves and work in tandem with leaders in the community to answer the question, “What does a quality education look like for all students in this community?”

 A Force for Change

 Alumni with more 1,000 alumni working in schools across the Bay: 750 alumni teachers, and more than 340 alumni in school and network leadership roles

 Each of us brings unique strengths to this work based on our identities and life experiences.
 Here’s a snapshot of our 2018 corps diversity.

 of our corps identify as Black, Indigenous, and People Of Color